WICG/page-lifecycle/README.md

 We need to strike a balance between enabling the system to move the app to FROZEN for conserving resources AND enabling the app to take action without consuming excessive resources in these callbacks.
 To accomplish this, the following will apply to the callback:
 - network activity will be disallowed, except for fetch keep-alive.
 This will allow final communication with server as well as meet needs of analytics.
-- upper time limit of 500ms will be imposed.
+- upper time limit of 500ms (total wall time) will be imposed.
 If the time limit is exceeded, the page will be discarded (instead of being FROZEN)
 - legitimate async work like writing to IndexedDB will be supported.
 Current proposal for supporting this is here: https://github.com/w3c/IndexedDB/issues/234.

 ### Guarantess for end-of-life callbacks